Advantages of Aerial Application

 Moving ground equipment through a field also inevitably damages the crop, sometimes up to five percent of the plants.
 That damage can reduce crop yield much more than the cost of an aerial application.

-The extra height above the crop canopy with aerial application can help create a more uniform spray pattern.
+The extra height above the crop canopy with an aerial application can help create a more uniform spray pattern.
 Nozzles can be too close to their target and give an uneven application, especially when a ground boom does not stay level in rough and uneven terrain.
-Aerial application can also apply seed and dry fertilizer formulations more uniformly than ground application, giving higher yield potential.
+An aerial application can also apply seed and dry fertilizer formulations more uniformly than ground application, giving higher yield potential.

 Sometimes growers want to delay applications to reduce input costs, particularly when crop prices are low.
 Their hope is that the pest infestation will not develop enough to reduce yield, or that only one application will be effective if they wait for weeds to germinate or insects to hatch.
 When growers wait, aerial application is the best way to go.

 Ag pilots are the most trained applicators in the world.
 The average ag pilot has over 21 years of experience and received a lot of application education attending seminars at the SAAA and CAAA.